tradingstrategy-ai/docs/source/glossary.rst

         **Relationship to downside volatility**

         The Sortino ratio is more closely related to downside volatility because it specifically targets the negative fluctuations in returns.
-This focus on downside risk makes the Sortino ratio particularly useful for investors who are more concerned about potential losses than overall volatility.
+This focus on downside risk makes the Sortino ratio particularly useful for investors who are more concerned about potential losses than overall :term:`volatility`.

-        - Downside focus: The Sortino ratio acknowledges that upside volatility is generally not a concern for investors, as they typically welcome positive surprises in returns.
+        - Downside focus: The Sortino ratio acknowledges that upside :term:`volatility` is generally not a concern for investors, as they typically welcome positive surprises in returns.
         - Penalizing negative returns: By using only the downside deviation, the Sortino ratio penalizes investments with a higher frequency or magnitude of negative returns more heavily than the Sharpe ratio would.
         - Applicability: The Sortino ratio is especially useful for evaluating investments or strategies with asymmetric return distributions or those designed to limit downside risk.
         - Complementary use: Both ratios can be used together to provide a more comprehensive view of an investment's risk-adjusted performance.